Configure webhooks that trigger on Discourse events to integrate with external services

 Setting up the webhook

 A webhook will simply POST the payload to the given url. https is strongly recommended.
 A webhook event may contain sensitive information, for example a reply to message.
-It may reveal information only available to staff since the payload is generated by system user.
+It may reveal information only available to staff since the payload is generated by the system user.
 You must fully trust this URL.
-Here we take a heroku app as an example.
-(No dash allowed in the url, will fix soon.)
+Here we take a Heroku app as an example.

 There are two content types available, application/json and application/x-www-form-urlencoded.
 We prefer json encoding.

-The secret is an optional secret key for generate a signature for given webhook event.
-It’s shared among you and URL you’ve set.
+The secret is an optional secret key for generating a signature for a given webhook event.
+It’s shared among you and the URL you’ve set.
 Once added, there will be a X-Discourse-Event-Signature in the HTTP header.
 It’s computed by sha256.
-It’s strongly recommended to set up one and verify as the instruction (see below).
+It’s strongly recommended to set one up and verify as described below.

-For this example, we only make use of post event.
-You can definitely choose event type you need.
-Check Send me everything to receive every event, even the event type we will add in the future.
+For this example, we only make use of a Post Event.
+With the Select individual events option, you can choose any events types you need.
+Alternatively, you can choose the Send me everything option to receive every event, even the event types that are added in the future (located at the end of the individual event list).

-Triggered categories/groups are advanced features which allows you to filter some event.
-For example, if only you cares about Staff category, you can add Staff category so that topic event will happen accordingly.
+Triggered categories, tags, and groups are optional advanced features which allow you to filter certain events.
+For example, if you only care about the Staff category, you can set it so that only topic events from that category will be emitted.

 Click Go to events or click status information on the left side of webhook list.

-Go to list and Edit webhook allows you to jump around.
-Ping is a special button to send a empty event (with no actual payload).
+Ping is a special button to send an empty event (with no actual payload).
 It can help you to test your configuration.
-You should check out your service’s log to see if you receive a Ping event.
+You should check out your service’s log to see if you receive a ping event.

 Setting up a Github bot